 - And, bone broths.
 I cannot emphasize enough the importance of good old-fashioned bone stock to help strengthen bones.

-I had a student who was diagnosed with osteoporosis in her hip and walked with a limp at the tender age of 28 years old.
-She told me she had been eating a vegan diet since she was 13 years old.
+Many years ago I had a student who was diagnosed with osteoporosis in her hip and walked with a limp.
+She was only 28 years old and told me she had been eating a vegan diet since she was 13.

-She said, “First, YOU tell me to drink bone stock, then a farmer in Ohio tells me the same thing.
+She said, “First, YOU tell me to drink bone stock, then a farmer in my hometown in Ohio tells me the same thing.
 I have to listen.”
 And, she did.
 It took one-year to heal her condition.
-Thank you to the animals that helped nourish and build her body.

 Food & Healing, AnnMarie Colbin